 2.07 Withholding Tax.
 Buyer, the Escrow Agent and the Company shall be entitled to deduct and withhold from the Purchase Price and other amounts payable under this Agreement all Taxes, if any, that Buyer, the Escrow Agent and the Company may be required to deduct and withhold under any provision of Tax Law.
 All such withheld amounts shall be treated as delivered to the Sellers hereunder.
-Without limiting the foregoing: (a) any payment otherwise to be made by the Buyer to the Sellers' Representative on behalf of any Optionholder pursuant to 2.03(a)(i) of this Agreement (each, an "Optionholder Payment") who is an employee of former employee of the Company or a Company Subsidiary shall be instead paid to the Company or Company Subsidiary, as applicable, that as of the Closing makes (or had made) payments of wages to such Optionholder on behalf of such Optionholder; (b) any payment otherwise to be made by the Buyer to the Sellers' Representative on behalf of any SAR Holder pursuant to 2.03(a)(i) of this Agreement (each, a "SAR Holder Payment") who is an employee or former employee of the Company or a Company Subsidiary shall be instead paid to the Company or Company Subsidiary, as applicable, that as of the Closing makes (or had made) payments of wages to such Optionholder on behalf of such Optionholder; (b) any payment otherwise to be made by the Buyer to the Sellers' Representative on behalf of any SAR Holder pursuant to 2.03(a)(i) of this Agreement (each, a "SAR Holder Payment") who is an employee or former employee of the Company or a Company Subsidiary shall be instead paid to the Company or Company Subsidiary, as applicable, that as of the Closing makes (or had made) payments of wages to such SAR Holder on behalf of such SAR Holder; and (c) the Company or applicable Company Subsidiary shall be instead paid to the Company or Company subsidiary, as applicable funded from the Purchase Price; provided, however, that (x) the amount of such Optionholder Payment and SAR Holder Payment on the Closing Date funded appropriate Governmental Authority.
+Without limiting the foregoing: (a) any payment otherwise to be made by the Buyer to the Sellers' Representative on behalf of any Optionholder pursuant to 2.03(a)(i) of this Agreement (each, an "Optionholder Payment") who is an employee or former employee of the Company or a Company Subsidiary shall be instead paid to the Company or Company Subsidiary, as applicable, that as of the Closing makes (or had made) payments of wages to such Optionholder on behalf of such Optionholder; (b) any payment otherwise to be made by the Buyer to the Sellers' Representative on behalf of any SAR Holder pursuant to 2.03(a)(i) of this Agreement (each, a "SAR Holder Payment") who is an employee or former employee of the Company or a Company Subsidiary shall be instead paid to the Company or Company Subsidiary, as applicable, that as of the Closing makes (or had made) payments of wages to such SAR Holder on behalf of such SAR Holder; and (c) the Company or applicable Company Subsidiary shall pay to such Optionholder or SAR Holder the amount of such Optionholder Payment or SAR Holder Payment on the Closing Date funded from the Purchase Price; provided, however, that (x) the amount of such Optionholder Payment and SAR Holder Payment shall be reduced by the amount of applicable payroll withholding Taxes for such Optionholder's or SAR Holder's income and employment Taxes with respect to such Optionholder Payment or SAR Holder Payment and (y) the Company or Company Subsidiary shall remit any such Taxes to the appropriate Governmental Authority.
 Prior to making any deduction or withholding from the Purchase Price or other amounts payable under this Agreement (other than an Optionholder Payment or SAR Holder Payment), the applicable withholding agent shall provide three (3) days' prior written notice to the Sellers' Representative of the amounts subject to deduction or withholding and a reasonable opportunity to provide forms or other evidence that would mitigate, reduce or eliminate such deduction or withholding.
 Buyer, the Escrow Agent and the Company agree to cooperate with the Sellers' Representative and the Sellers in mitigating, reducing or eliminating any such deduction or withholding.